 According to section 2(6) of CPC, “foreign judgment” means the judgment of a foreign Court.
-Foreign court is defined under section 2(5) as “foreign Court” means a Court situate outside India and not established or continued by the authority of the Central Government.
+The foreign court is defined under section 2(5) as “foreign Court” means a Court situate outside India and not established or continued by the authority of the Central Government.

-Foreign judgment cannot be executed in India directly as Indian judgment.
-Under the Indian law there are two ways of getting a foreign judgment enforced.
+A foreign judgment cannot be executed in India directly as Indian judgment.
+Under Indian law, there are two ways of getting a foreign judgment enforced.
 Firstly by filing an Execution Petition under Section 44 A of the CPC (in case the conditions specified therein are fulfilled) and secondly by filing a suit upon the foreign judgment/decree.

 Under Section 13 of the Code of Civil Procedure, 1908 a foreign judgment becomes inconclusive and consequently unenforceable in the following circumstances:

 - where it has not been pronounced by a Court of competent jurisdiction;